Compensation claims for an injury at a petrol station

 Vehicles are typically moving slowly while they manoeuvre around petrol station forecourts.
 Nonetheless, vehicle damage and personal injury from accidents can result from a driver's negligence.

-Can I claim if I get hit by a car while walking across the station forecourt?
+Can I claim if I get hit by a car on the station forecourt?